gearglow/ReptiliaWithATwist/Chapters/010 - A Busy Weekend.md

 "Morgana's left nut," Hermione gasped.

 Elysia snorted.
+Neville choked.
 Luna started giggling hysterically.

 "These crystals are gargantuan!"
 Hermione exclaimed when she recovered.
 "Even the small ones are the size of a house!
 And those columns must be nearly a kilometer high!"